688 - Pinball - live

 they're the criminals.

-no, uh, we see a bright future for us.
+We see a bright future for us.
+We

 We're a little different here.